matter-labs/era-compiler-solidity/docs/src/03-standard-json.md

     "outputSelection": {
       "*": {
         "": [
-          "ast" // Enable the AST output for the project.
+          "ast"
         ],
         "*": [
-          "metadata", // Enable the metadata output for the project.
+          "metadata",
-          "irOptimized", // Enable the Yul output for the project.
+          "irOptimized",
-          "eravm.assembly" // Enable the EraVM assembly output for the project.
+          "eravm.assembly"
         ]
       }
     },
     // Optional: Metadata settings.
     "metadata": {
-      // Optional: Use the given hash method for the metadata hash that is appended to the bytecode.
+      // Optional, zksolc: Use the given hash method for the metadata hash that is appended to the bytecode.
       // Available options: "none", "keccak256", "ipfs".
       // The metadata hash can be removed from the bytecode via option "none".
       // Default: "keccak256".